01 Getting Started

 Screenshot of the Salesforce Integration window showing the push tab

-In this example, we created new case and new file integrations.
+In this example, we created a new case and new file integrations.

 1. Click the Create New button.
 The Map Salesforce fields screen opens.